 The Editors express no competing interests and the views expressed in the articles are the sole responsibility of the authors.
 Payment for publication of the series was made by the Foundation for Advancement of International Medical Education and Research.

 This series is currently open to new submissions.
+Manuscripts should be submitted by 1 May 2021.
 During submission authors should select the option to submit to a thematic series and choose this series from the list.

 Please submit manuscripts for preliminary screening to email@example.com.
 The Article Processing Charge will be sponsored by FAIMER for approved submissions.
 Details of how to obtain this funding will be provided in the reply from firstname.lastname@example.org.